ogorifuwe/java-8-fundamentals/01-lambda-expressions-and-functional-interfaces/notes.md

 ### Benefits of Lambda Expressions in Java

 1. To enable functional programming in Java.
-2. To write more readable, maintainable and consice code.
+2. To write more readable, maintainable and concise code.
 3. To use APIs very easily and effectively.
 4. To enable parallel processing.